BlogH-01

 It’s crucial HR personnel and supervisors receive continuing education to understand how to tactfully and legally handle mental illness discussions.
 Additionally, learning how to offer reasonable accommodations for employees with psychiatric disabilities sets a tone of acceptance in the workplace.

-Arrangements often require minimal investment for the employer, and it usually puts the employee in a better mental state — while cutting down the need for medical and/or disability leave.
+Arrangements often require minimal investment from the employer, and they usually put the employee in a better mental state while cutting down the need for medical and/or disability leave.

 Accommodation examples include: